eilseq/VideoDirt/README.md

 - **sustain**:  the duration of the sound in seconds.
 If don't set, will be used the natural duration of sample.
 - **begin**:    skips the beginning of each sample, shortening them.
 - **end**:      cuts the end of samples, shortening them.
-- **legato**:   inter-onset time between events, in relation to sustain.
+- **legato**:   inter-onset time between events.
 If don't set, will be played the whole sample.
 - **cut**:      set the cut-group.
 Every sample the same group will be forced stopped.
 - **speed**:    speed of sample player
 - **unit**:     controls how the speed parameter is interpreted. (see Tidal reference)